 •Use this fail-safe tooth-brushing strategy.

-Tooth brushing is such an ingrained habit that it’s too easy to make a mistake and revert to muscle memory—you could find yourself scooping water to your mouth or running your brush under the tap before you even realize you’re doing it.
-The failsafe solution I use is to always hold my toothbrush in one hand, and my bottle of water in the other—I don’t put either down until I’m through the entire process.
-If both hands are full, you can’t unthinkingly turn on the tap.
+Tooth brushing is such an ingrained habit that it’s easy to make a mistake and revert to muscle memory—you could find yourself scooping water to your mouth or running your brush under the tap before you even realize you’re doing it.
+The fail-safe solution I use is to always hold my toothbrush in one hand, and my bottle of water in the other—I don’t put either down until I’m through the entire process.
+I do this because if both hands are full, I can’t unthinkingly turn on the tap.
 (And if it wasn’t clear: Don’t brush your teeth, or even open your mouth, in the shower.)

 •Avoid cut or peeled fresh fruit.

 If it’s been cut open and rinsed in local water, that’s the same as drinking local water.
 Closed fruit, such as oranges and bananas, are usually okay (but use your own judgment).
 Wipe them down and wash them with bottle water, and sanitize your hands before peeling them.
 (Usually the cut and peeled fresh fruit served in five-star hotels is A-OK.)

 Many high-end hotels and restaurants are now using filtered water for ice (and some other places say they are but aren’t), but if you’re not sure, go without.
 In a lot of cases, your drinks will still be cold.
 In fact, when you order a soda or a beer in India, the waitstaff will usually bring the closed bottle to your table so that you can approve of its temperature before they crack it open in front of you.